SimpelMe/stream-observer/README.md

   * all modules just error messages, but ffmpeg/video fatal (because of permanent irrelevant PoC errors)
 * --no-input-default-bindings
   * deactivate all default key bindings
-* --config-dir=.
+* --use-filedir-conf
-  * place config files where run.sh is starting (e.g. input.conf for default key bindings)
+  * look for configuration file in the same directory as the file that is being played, where obs is starting (e.g. input.conf for default key bindings)
 * --load-scripts=no
   * don't load any scripts from personal config
 * --scripts=select-audio.lua:select-video.lua:select-venue.lua